KiandaBPM/docs/content/docs/apis/authentication.md

 ![Subscription Id](/images/subscription-details.jpg)

-### Retrieving Bearer token using devtools
+### Retrieving Bearer token using DevTools

-To retrieve your Bearer token using devtools, first you need to log into Kianda.
-When logged in, open the devtools by:
+You can retrieve your Bearer token using Chrome DevTools, making sure you are logged into Kianda.
+When logged in, open Chrome DevTools by:

 1. Right clicking your mouse anywhere on the screen.
 2. Click on **Inspect** in the dialog box.